You are here

 Enhance your concert experience with a sneak preview — Composers come alive and their passions take center stage when ESO General Manager David Ellis and ESO Maestro Lawrence Eckerling take you on an insider’s tour of the history and highlights behind the music.

-Meet our soloist, Howard Levy, at Musical Insights.
-He and our Maestro Lawrence Eckerling and David Ellis will explore the February concert program in depth.
+Meet our soloist, Kate Liu, at Musical Insights.
+She and our Maestro Lawrence Eckerling and David Ellis will explore the March concert program in depth.

 The Merion Crystal Ballroom at

 FREE and open to the public.